tomhartnett/sleekible/about.markdown

 - I'm currently working full time as an iOS developer at a major retailer
 - I've also published a couple apps on the App Store.
 Feel free to read about them [on this site](/apps/).
-- I'm also always working on my next app in my free time.
+- I'm always working on my next app in my free time.
 - What my next app is changes periodically.

 ### Other Places to Find Me